shangjingbo1226/ContrastSubgraphMining/README.md

 #### Run Toy Example
 `$ ./run.sh`

 The default run will run the experiment on a toy example we created.
-We are using node `1` as seed, and we label those nodes irrelevant to `1` by `noise`, nodes closely related to `1` in both graphs by `core` and nodes related to `1` but structured differently by `contrast`.
+The graph contains `18` nodes and `45` edges in total (i.e. in both layers).
+We are using node `1` as seed.

 #### Custom Run
 ```